awong28/hello-world/README.md

 # hello-world
 Just another repository
 Alan here.
-I am new to the world of programming language.
+I am new to the world of programming languages.